Gumusut-Kakap - overview

 Environment and society

-In Malaysia, Shell continues to run major social investment programmes focused on capacity building, environmental conservation and community development.
+In Malaysia, Shell continues to run major social investment programmes focused on road safety, capacity building, environmental conservation and community development.